Legal Things to Think About When Selling a Rental Property with Tenants

 - Tenant Rights: Know tenant rights well.
 Follow the law to protect everyone involved.

-- Negotiation: Talk fairly with tenants to reach a buyout agreement everyone likes.
+- Negotiation: Talk openly with tenants to reach a buyout agreement that everyone can agree on.

 - Landlord Responsibility: As a landlord, honor the lease and consider tenant needs in your terms.